• Skip to primary navigation

 Variations

 You can make these for any time of the year!
-Simply change out the colors for the holiday (think “green” and “red” for Christmas, “black” and “orange” for Halloween, etc.) and simply leave in the shape of a ball, instead of the extra step of shaping like an egg.
+Simply change out the colors for the holiday (think “green” and “red” for Christmas, “black” and “orange” for Halloween, etc.) and simply leave them in the shape of a ball, instead of the extra step of shaping like an egg.

 Bite taken out of no bake cookie truffle